Authors and contributors

 IEA (2019), "Tracking Power", IEA, Paris https://www.iea.org/reports/tracking-power-2019

-In 2018, bioenergy power generation increased an estimated 8%, maintaining average growth rates since 2011.
-In the Sustainable Development Scenario (SDS), electricity generation from bioenergy increases 6% annually through 2030 as it takes air pollutant constraints into account.
+In 2018, bioenergy power generation increased an estimated 5%, below average growth rates since 2011.
+In the Sustainable Development Scenario (SDS), electricity generation from bioenergy increases 6% annually through 2030.

 For instance, China introduced a new clean-heat initiative that is expected to increase deployment of biomass- and waste-fuelled co‑generation plants.
 The highest deployment is anticipated in areas with access to biomass resources and policies to phase out coal boilers to improve air quality.